jithmi-Nawanjana/Text-Based-Calculator/readme.md

 ## Overview

-`TextBasedCalculator` is a simple Java application that allows a user to perform basic arithmetic operations (addition, subtraction, multiplication, and division) via the console.
-The program demonstrates user input handling and basic control flow in Java.
+`TextBasedCalculator` is a simple Java console application that walks through user input, validation, and arithmetic.
+It now covers addition, subtraction, multiplication, division, modulus, exponentiation, square roots, and formatted output—highlighting the `Scanner`, control flow, helper methods, and the `Math`/`DecimalFormat` classes.

 ## Features

-- Prompts the user for two numbers.
+- Prompts for the first number, then requests a second number only when needed.
-- Supports four basic operations: `+`, `-`, `*`, `/`.
+- Supports `+`, `-`, `*`, `/`, `%`, `^`, and `sqrt`.
-- Checks for division by zero and invalid operations.
-- Displays the calculation result or error messages accordingly.
+- Validates numeric input, operations, and division/modulus-by-zero attempts.
+- Handles non-numeric input via `try-catch`.
+- Uses helper methods for input parsing, calculation, and result formatting (rounded to two decimals).

 ## How to Run